Chanteurs masqués

-Chanteurs Masqués is a Canadian French language reality singing competition television series based on the South Korean television series King of Mask Singer.
-The series premiered on September 19, 2021 at 6:30 p.m.
+Masked Singer (French: Chanteurs Masqués) is a Canadian French language reality singing competition television series based on the South Korean television series King of Mask Singer.
+The series premiered on September 19, 2021, at 6:30 p.m.
 (EST/EDT) on TVA.
 The show features celebrities singing popular songs while wearing head-to-toe costumes and face masks concealing their identities.
 It employs panelists who guess the celebrities' identities by interpreting clues provided to them throughout the series.

 Overview

 Production

 In February 2021, it was announced that Quebecor Media had acquired the rights to air and produce The Masked Singer format in Canada.
-The series was confirmed to air on Quebecor’s production company Groupe TVA's network TVA in September 2021 after filming completed in August 2021.
+The series was confirmed to air on Quebecor's production company Groupe TVA's network TVA in September 2021 after filming completed in August 2021.